groundcat/disposable-email-domain-list/README.md

+# About this list

-A list of disposable email domains that are still functioning.
+This is a validated, cleaned, and up-to-date list of domains used by disposable email services that are still functioning at the time of validation.

-# Disposable email
+# What is disposable email?

 Disposable email addresses are known as DEA or dark mail.
 It is a kind of service that generates a unique or random email address that is used for every contact or entity.